 TRAVEL INSURANCE: To safeguard against losses due to illness, accident, or other unforeseen circumstances, we strongly recommend the purchase of travel insurance as soon as possible after making a deposit.
-VENT has partnered with Redpoint Resolutions as our preferred travel insurance provider.
-Through Redpoint, we recommend Ripcord Rescue Travel InsuranceTM.
-Designed for all types of travelers, Ripcord is among the most highly regarded travel insurance programs available.
+VENT has partnered with Redpoint Travel Protection as our preferred travel insurance provider.
+Through Redpoint, we recommend their Ripcord plan.
+Designed for all types of travelers, Ripcord is among the most comprehensive travel protection programs available.

-Critical benefits of Ripcord Rescue Travel Insurance include a completely integrated program with a single contact for emergency services, travel assistance, and insurance claims; medical evacuation and rescue services from your point of injury or illness to your hospital of choice; comprehensive travel insurance for trip cancellation/interruption, primary medical expense coverage, and much more.
-Waiver for pre-existing conditions is available but must be purchased within 14 days of tour deposit.
-Optional expanded insurance coverage is available and includes items such as security evacuation coverage in case of a natural disaster or other security events, and a "Cancel for Any Reason" clause (must be purchased within 14 days of tour deposit).
+Critical benefits of Ripcord include a completely integrated program with a single contact for emergency services, travel assistance, and insurance claims; medical evacuation and rescue services from your point of injury or illness to your hospital of choice; comprehensive travel insurance for trip cancellation/interruption, primary medical expense coverage, and much more.
+Optional expanded insurance coverage is available and includes items such as security evacuation coverage in case of a natural disaster or other security events, waiver for pre-existing medical conditions exclusion, and a "Cancel for Any Reason" benefit.
 Ripcord is available to U.S. and non-U.S. residents.

-For a price quote, or to purchase travel insurance, please visit: ripcordrescuetravelinsurance.com/ventbird; or click the Ripcord Rescue Travel InsuranceTM logo on our website (click Help and Trip Insurance); or call +1-415-481-0600.
+For a price quote, or to purchase travel insurance, please visit: ripcordtravelprotection.com/ventbird; or click the Ripcord logo on our website (click Help and Trip Insurance); or call +1-415-481-0600.
 Pricing is based on age, trip cost, trip length, and level of coverage.